silentfuzzle/Cue-Masher/README.md

 ### Playing Sounds

 To play the sounds on the sound board, click the buttons on the interface or press the corresponding keys on the keyboard.
 Make sure that Edit > Editing mode isn't checked and that you aren't holding down the Shift key.
+If a button on the board is colored pink, this means that the sound file couldn't be found or opened, and the sound isn't playable.
 You can stop all Stoppable sounds by pressing the Spacebar or clicking the Stop button at the bottom of the interface.

 Note that there is a known bug that causes sounds to loop infinitely if they are stopped or started repeatedly.
 If this happens, you will need to close and reopen Cue Masher.

 ### Editing Sounds